-The Fire Safety Committee’s charter is to educate the community of the need for and benefits of forest and landscape fire fuel management, engage the community with meaningful volunteer events, build relationships with local fire safety agencies and first responders, achieve the criteria required for and retain membership in the National Fire Protection Association’s Firewise USA® Program, and produce and realize a multi-year fire fuel management plan for the community and its open space.
+The Fire Safety Committee’s charter is to educate the community of the need for and benefits of forest and landscape fire fuel management, engage the community with meaningful volunteer events, build relationships with local fire safety agencies and first responders, achieve the criteria required for and retain membership in the National Fire Protection Association’s Firewise USA® Program, and produce and realize an ongoing, multi-year fire fuel management plan for the community and its open space.

 Should you wish to be a part of the Committee’s work, or if you would like to join our fire safety email list and receive communications about the Pinebrook Fire Safety Committee’s activities including our volunteer and education events, please reach out to us at firstname.lastname@example.org.